Your browser does not support JavaScript! Nurse Shortage in Nursing Homes: What It Costs You in 2026

 Is the nursing home staffing shortage over in 2026?

 No, but it’s improving.
-Facilities added jobs and reduced turnover through 2025, yet 90% of providers still report that recruiting is difficult, and CNA turnover remains above 40%.
+Facilities added jobs and reduced turnover through 2025, yet 91% of providers still report that recruiting is difficult, and CNA turnover remains around 42%.

 What does nurse turnover actually cost a facility?

-A lot — roughly $61,110 per staff RN on average as of 2025, before counting overtime and the care disruption a departure causes.
+A lot — about $60,090 per bedside RN on average (NSI, 2026), before counting overtime and the care disruption a departure causes.

 Why is CNA turnover so high?